chips047/Cassette/README.md

 2. **Connect via USB:**
    * Plug your phone into your computer using a data - capable USB cable.
    * When prompted on your phone screen, authorize the computer connection (select *"Always allow from this computer"*).
+3. **Install the Cassette Receiver:**
+   * Download Cassette Receiver from GitHub releases, install it on your phone.
-3. **Automatic Link:**
+4. **Automatic Link:**
    * Launch Cassette.
-The app detects the connected device and will prompt to install the lightweight companion receiver automatically.
+The app detects the connected device automatically.
    * Play the timeline to view synced lighting on the physical phone back.

 ## Audio Latency Calibration